ihor-chaban/bombardier-automate/README.md

 ## How to deploy the solution to AWS
 Cloud deployment is a preferable option, as it is MUCH more effective compared to a single device with a VPN.
 If you are familiar with cloud services, this will be pretty easy and can be done in 5 minutes.
 Install `aws-cli` and `terraform`.
-Go to `your AWS account - Security credentials - Access keys and Create New Access Key`.
+Go to your `AWS account - Security credentials - Access keys - Create New Access Key`.
 Configure your `aws-cli` with these newly-created credentials.
 Test the access using command
 ```$ aws sts get-caller-identity```